NotDarkn/Archives/IMSCARED/All Levels/README.md

 Use data_custom_press_F3.win, rename to data.win, then press F3 in-game and use one of the numbers below.

+More info on levels (and organized) here: https://steamcommunity.com/sharedfiles/filedetails/?id=2884002455

 0- rm_init

 1- rm_menu